rkooyenga/rkooyenga.github.io/_posts/2025-06-06-trump-elon-epstein-catturd.md

 It's been an explosive week for the White House.
 Hardly newsworthy or even interesting as many times as we've heard that.
 I'm going to use the opportunity to discuss something I find more important than this predictable public fallout of two American titans.
 I'm interested in whether we are truthful to ourselves and faithful to our own beliefs.
 I assume that's an angle zero major media outlets are devoting segments to and so it feels less redundant, and I think infinitely more constructive.
 If you are impassioned in your hatred or love for any of the people referenced, you probably won't like what I have to say but in that case may actually be positioned to get the most out of it.

-I'm going to put my biases out there right now:
+I make the effort to be fair and think I do fairly well at which is either self evident by this very post or completely contradicted by it, you can decide.
+But I'll put my biases out there for transparency:
 I'm a independent with no party afilliations.
 I'm a liberal in the classical sense and have a history of favoring the Republican and Libertarian party candidates far more than the alternatives.
 And for the early part of my life was very much a Republican as are most of my family to my knowledge.
+I am a radical on freedom and do not consider America the top of the freedom scale, not by a longshot.

 On Trump, I said many times I will support whoever the President is in good faith until they do something to make me rescind that support.
 In other words whether I like you or not if you become President I will wish you the best and root for you to make the right decisions.
 But the second that goes bad I reserve the right to call you out.
 Trump is only different in that th is the second time I've had to do that.
 Whatever my beliefs and stake personally I value intellectual honesty and being fair.